UTRS2/utrs/readme.md

 4. edit the DB details in .env
 5. php artisan key:generate
 6. php artisan migrate:fresh
+7. php artisan utrs-maintenance:sync-wikis-to-database

 The /public subdirectory is the webroot.
 You can either use `php artisan serve` to run a standalone webserver, or point your webserver of choice at /public

+## Configuring wikis
+Currently most details about supported wikis are stored in `config/wikis.php`, but a transition to storing them in the database is in progress.
+For this reason, you need to use `php artisan utrs-maintenance:sync-wikis-to-database` to syncronize changes in that file to the database for some details to work correctly.

 ## Building frontend assets